dharmit/ccp-openshift/README.md

     $ yum -y install docker-distribution

 If you are running on a separate machine, as it would be recommended, you can skip the below step of configuring the registry.
-Otherwise please edit the config file located at `/etc/docker-distribution/registry/config.yml` to setup ports/storage etc. Once done, start the service with
+Otherwise please edit the config file located at `/etc/docker-distribution/registry/config.yml` to setup ports/storage etc.

+    version: 0.1
+    log:
+      fields:
+        service: registry
+    storage:
+        cache:
+            layerinfo: inmemory
+        filesystem:
+            rootdirectory: /var/lib/registry
+    http:
+        addr: :10000

+Once done, start the service with

     $ sudo systemctl enable --now docker-distribution